kalabox/kalabox/docs/users/uninstall.md

 Mac OSX
 -------

-1. Mount the DMG for the version of Kalabox that you have (run `kbox version` to find this out)
+1. Run `kbox version` to determine the Kalabox version you have
+2. Visit [the Kalabox release page](https://github.com/kalabox/kalabox/releases) and download the DMG that correspondes to your version
+3. Mount the DMG you downloaded
-2. Run `sudo /Volumes/Kalabox/uninstall.sh`
+4. Run `sudo /Volumes/Kalabox/uninstall.sh`
-3. Agree to remove the Kalabox2 VM when prompted
+5. Agree to remove the Kalabox2 VM when prompted
+6. If you think uninstall failed please consult the [manual uninstall steps below](#manually-uninstalling-kalabox)

 Windows
 -------